 The cost of treating the widespread insomnia would pay for itself just in productivity and absenteeism costs.
 Every office and break room has a coffeepot.
 A reaction to insomnia?
 Maybe.
 The effects of insomnia, which include poor concentration, decreased memory, and mood changes, make workers less productive and the workplace more contentious.
 Because insomnia usually does not result directly in absence from the workplace, mostly diminished productivity while at work and a contributing factor to other absence-causing illnesses, it does not get the attention it warrants.

-Epidemiologists estimate people with insomnia have 60% higher health costs than good sleepers, although part of this could be due to secondary insomnia whereby other maladies cause sleeplessness.
+Epidemiologists estimate people with insomnia have 60% higher health costs than good sleepers, although this does not differentiate between insomnia and comorbid conditions and disorders that may be related to insomnia and require separate treatment.

 A Quebec study on the subject found that the economic costs of insomnia far exceeded the cost of treatment.
 You might expect health pros to offer up something so self-serving.
 But they appear to have done their work.
 The total estimated cost was 6.6 billion Canadian dollars (2009) with three-quarters of this due to workplace absence and lowered productivity.